jguida941/contact-suite-spring-react/README.md

 - `validateNotBlank(input, label)` - rejects null, empty, and whitespace-only fields with label-specific messages.
 - `validateLength(input, label, min, max)` - enforces 1-10 char IDs/names and 1-30 char addresses (bounds are parameters, so future changes touch one file).
 - `validateNumeric10(input, label, requiredLength)` - requires digits-only phone numbers with exact length (10 in this project).
+- `validateDateNotPast(date, label)` - rejects null dates and any timestamp earlier than `new Date()`, powering the Appointment rules.
 - These helpers double as both correctness logic and security filtering.

 ### Service Layer (`ContactService`)